carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

 * Update: No interruption

 **integration.uri**
 URI to the backend service.
+Can be a url to another service, a Lambda ARN etc.

 * Required: conditional, must be set if *integration.type* is not set to MOCK.
 * Type: String